-3.2.14 This habitat was dominated by purple moor-grass with occasional wavy hair-grass Deschampsia flexuosa.
+- 3.2.17 This habitat was dominated by purple moor-grass with occasional wavy hair-grass.
 The associated flora was relatively poor, and was restricted to occasional tormentil, devil's-bit scabious Succisa pratensis, barren strawberry Potentilla sterilis and heath rush.
 Ericoid sub-shrubs were occasional, particularly heather and cross-leaved heath.
 Bog myrtle was also extensively spread throughout the area.
 This mire is a community typical of moist, but well aerated, acid to neutral peats and peaty mineral soils in the wet and cool western lowlands of Britain.
 It occurs over gently-sloping ground, marking out seepage zones and flushed margins of sluggish streams, water-tracks and topogenous mires, but also extends onto the fringes of ombrogenous mires.
-Although both climate and soils influence the composition of the vegetation, treatments such as burning, grazing and drainage are likely to be largely responsible for the development of this community over ground that would naturally carry some other kind of mire or wet heath vegetation.

-- 3.2.15 Grazing pressure by deer would seem to be the driving factor behind the development of this community within the survey area.
+Although both climate and soils influence the composition of the vegetation, treatments such as burning, grazing and drainage are likely to be largely responsible for the development of this community over ground that would naturally carry some other kind of mire or wet heath vegetation. - 3.2.18 Grazing pressure by deer would seem to be the driving factor behind the development of this community within the survey area.
 Although this community is of poor species diversity there is potential for this habitat to recover.
 This vegetation community and its associated sub-communities were scatted across the entire alignment north to south.
-This community and associated sub-communities were assessed as of moderate condition. - 3.2.16 M25 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 in the EIA Report).
+This community and associated sub-communities were assessed as of moderate condition. - 3.2.19 M25 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).